Shayan925/Fractal-Visualizer/README.md

-# Fractal-Visualizer
+# Mandelbrot Explorer
-Tools to explore and view fractals.
+A tool to explore and view a mandelbrot.
 Allows you to zoom and control the number of iterations, alongside statistics in the top right corner.
 Looks something like this:
 <p>
 <img src="https://github.com/Shayan925/Fractal-Visualizer/blob/main/Mandelbrot/mandelbrot_screenshot.jpg" height="500" width="1800"/>
 </p>